Southern California braces for more floods as tropical storm soaks region from coast to desert

 Hilary is just the latest major climate disaster to wreak havoc across the U.S., Canada and Mexico.
 Hawaii's island of Maui is still reeling from a blaze that killed over 100 people and ravaged the historic town of Lahaina, making it the deadliest U.S. wildfire in more than a century.
 Firefighters in Canada are battling that nation's worst fire season on record.

-As Hilary bore down on Mexico, one person drowned Saturday in the Mexican town of Santa Rosalia when a vehicle was swept away in an overflowing stream.
-Rescue workers saved four other people, said Edith Aguilar Villavicencio, the mayor of Mulege township.
+As Hilary bore down on Mexico, one person drowned Saturday in the Mexican township of Mugele, on the eastern side of the Baja Peninsula, when a vehicle was swept away by an overflowing stream.
+Rescue workers saved four other people, said Edith Aguilar Villavicencio, the mayor of Mulege.

-Mexican army troops fanned out across Mulege, where some of the worst damage occurred Saturday on the eastern side of the Baja Peninsula.
+Mexican army troops fanned out across the area, where some of the worst damage occurred Saturday.
 Soldiers used bulldozers and dump trucks to help clear tons of boulders and earth clogging streets and roads that were turned into raging torrents a day earlier.

 Power lines were toppled in many places, and emergency personnel were working to restore power and reach those cut off by the storm.

-Meanwhile in California, the warnings from officials didn't keep everyone indoors.
-On Sunday morning in coastal Carlsbad, just north of San Diego, 19-year-old Jack Johnson and his friends kept an eye on the huge waves, determined to surf them at some point Sunday.
+On Sunday morning in California, the warnings from officials didn't keep everyone indoors.
+In coastal Carlsbad, just north of San Diego, 19-year-old Jack Johnson and his friends kept an eye on the huge waves, determined to surf them at some point Sunday.

 “It’s really choppy out there, not really surfable yet, but I think we can find a good break somewhere later,” Johnson said.
 “I can’t remember a storm like this.”